ZhihaoWu95/InstaGuard/README.md

 ## How to run InstaGuard

-The pre-trained model weight is released at an anonymous [huggingface link](https://huggingface.co/AnonymousInstaGuard/InstaGuard/) (This link is totally anonymous during review process).
+Due to GitHub’s file size limitations, the pre-trained model weights are provided via an anonymous [Huggingface link](https://huggingface.co/AnonymousInstaGuard/InstaGuard/)
+ (fully anonymous during the review process).
+You can download the weights and place them in the ./ckpt folder.

 To generate the protected image, you can run